Effects of rosuvastatin and atorvastatin on renal function

 Urine Albumin-Creatinine Ratio Mean change: -10 mg/g Mean change: -5 mg/g

-See also Atorvastatin ca 20mg
+See also Atorvastatin medication regimen

 Based on the collected data, it was observed that both rosuvastatin and atorvastatin had a positive impact on renal function.
 However, the improvements were slightly more pronounced in the rosuvastatin group.
 These findings highlight the efficacy of both medications in preserving renal health.